High-Resolution Measurements with the CTAO Southern Array: The Case for Pulsar Wind Nebulae: Introduction

 Like \hessj, the system \msh\ is a composite SNR-PWN system.
 At its heart at a location of $(\alpha=228.48^\circ,\;\delta=-59.14^\circ)$ sits the pulsar PSR$\,$B1509$-$58.
 With a spin-down luminosity of $\dot{E}= 1.8\times 10^{37}\,\mathrm{erg}\,\mathrm{s}^{-1}$ it is also among the most powerful known pulsars in the Milky Way~\citep{Gaensler:1999xf}.
 The estimated characteristic age is $t_{\mathrm{c}}=1700\,\mathrm{yrs}$~\citep{Gaensler:1999xf}.
 In the same study, the distance to the pulsar is estimated as $5.2\pm1.4\,\mathrm{kpc}$.

 In X-rays, the system has been extensively observed using e.g. Chandra~\citep{Gaensler:2001ac}, NuStar~\citep{An:2014haa} and XMM-Newton~\citep{Schock:2010fq}.
 These observations have revealed several components: Besides the pulsar itself, there is elongated non-thermal emission from the PWN and a region of thermal emission to the north of the pulsar.
 This thermal emission is coincident with the RCW 89 emission nebula seen in radio and associated with the SNR shell.
 The PWN itself contains further substructure.
 Most notably, there is a jet extending to the south-east of the pulsar and a number of filaments to the north and west of the pulsar connecting to the thermal emission (reminiscent of fingers, hence the colloquial label of "cosmic hand" for this system).
+See~\cite{Gaensler:2001ac} for a more in-depth discussion of these features.
 Most recently, IXPE also studied the polarisation of the X-rays~\citep{Romani:2023zoh} and found the magnetic field to align with the structures in the source.

 In TeV gamma-rays, \msh\ was first detected and studied by H.E.S.S.~\citep{HESS:2005lqd} where an elongated extended source was found coincident with the X-ray nebula.
 The source is found to possess a hard spectrum up to at least $50\,\mathrm{TeV}$.